shen65536/CSNet_simplified/README.md

-# CSNet_simplified
-A simplified CSNet imple.
+A CSNet sample for BCS.